 The Board of Directors (the "Board") has the ultimate responsibility for these financial statements.
-The Board oversees management's responsibilities for financial reporting through an Audit and Risk Committee, which is composed entirely of Directors who are not officers or employees of 1st Choice Savings and Credit Union Ltd. The related to them.
+The Board oversees management's responsibilities for financial reporting through an Audit and Risk Committee, which is composed entirely of Directors who are not officers or employees of 1st Choice Savings and Credit Union Ltd. The Committee reviews the financial statements and recommends them to the Board for approval.

+To carry out its duties, the Audit and Risk Committee reviews the annual financial statements, as well as issues related to them.
 The Audit and Risk Committee also assesses the effectiveness of internal controls over the accounting and financial reporting systems.
 The Audit and Risk Committee's review of financial reports includes an assessment of key management estimates and judgments material to the financial results.